AtlassianPS/AtlassianPS.github.io/docs/Contributing/submitting-a-pr.md

 ### Making Sure All Is Working

-The projects have a lot of tests to ensure all is working as expected.
+The projects have several tests to ensure everything is working as expected.
 _The tests are all in the `/Tests/` folder._

 The projects are set up so that running `Invoke-Build` will make sure the code is working as the tests describe.